learn-co-curriculum/dsc-kolmogorov-smirnov-test/README.md

 ## Objectives

+You will be able to:

 * Explain Normality Assumption and role of statistical tests
-* Describe and calculate a 1 sample ks test
+* Describe and calculate a one sample Kolmogorov-Smirnov test
-* describe and explain a two sample ks test
+* Describe and explain a two sample Kolmogorov-Smirnov test

 ## Normality Assumption